FDA Recall Policy for Cosmetics

 - What should a cosmetic firm do to prevent similar problems?

-- We evaluate the health hazard [21 CFR 7.41] presented by the product under recall and assign a classification to indicate the degree of hazard posed by a product under recall [21 CFR 7.3(m)]:
+We evaluate the health hazard [21 CFR 7.41] presented by the product under recall and assign a classification to indicate the degree of hazard posed by such a product [21 CFR 7.3(m)]:

 - Class I is a situation in which there is a reasonable probability that the use of, or exposure to, a violative product will cause serious adverse health consequences or death.